-If the nail detaches, a person may develop onycholysis, an infection that resembles a fungal infection.
+If the nail detaches from the nail bed, a person develops onycholysis, a lifting-up of the nail that can resemble a nail fungal infection.

-A person with psoriasis who notices changes in their nails should speak to their doctor, who may suggest screening for PsA.
+A person with psoriasis who notices changes in their nails should speak with a doctor, who may suggest screening for PsA.

 Swollen fingers and toes

 Lower back pain

 In addition to causing lower back pain, spondylitis can lead to decreased flexibility and changes in posture over time.

 Red and swollen eyes